 Independent living in a CCRC

-While, by definition, a CCRC provides its residents with a continuum of care services if and when they are needed, the seniors residing in the “independent living” portion of a CCRC—typically in apartment units or patio-style homes—are often living truly independently, without the need for long-term care services.
+While, by definition, a CCRC provides its residents with a continuum of care services if and when they are needed, seniors residing in the “independent living” portion of a CCRC—typically in apartment units or patio-style homes—are often living truly independently, without the need for long-term care services.
 (Long-term care services, also called assisted living services, refers to help with activities of daily living [ADLs] like dressing, bathing, using the toilet, food preparation, and so forth.)

 This is particularly true at the point in which they move into the community since most CCRC contracts specify that residents must meet certain health requirements.
 In fact, many residents may still lead very active and independent lives.